abreland/terrain_demo/README.md

 # Description
-This demo shows terrain based shading based on terrain mesh vertices.
+This demo shows Cesium terrain based shading based on terrain mesh vertices implemented in the React framework.

 ## Dev Setup